serengil/chefboost/README.md

 # Usage

 Basically, you just need to pass the dataset as pandas data frame and tree configurations after importing Chefboost as illustrated below.
-You just need to set the label of the target column to **Decision**.
+You just need to put the target label to the right.
 Besides, chefboost handles both numeric and nominal features and target values in contrast to its alternatives.

 ```
 import Chefboost as chef